Page 2 Control Module This is the underside of the main 4’ module. You can see the control

 into wood.
 I drill holes in the flange of the Tee nut and use ¾ “ nails for additional strength.

-with 4 legs and the large multi-conductor plugs.
-The right photo shows the
+4 legs and the large multi-conductor plugs.
+The right photo shows the module

 This is the removable track bumper section.
 The bumper is a